Cloud Wolves of the Kaska Coast

 WELCOME TO NANUK POLAR BEAR LODGE!

 Arrive in Churchill by air where one of our expert staff will meet you at the airport and provide you with instructions of the morning transfer.
-You will then be transferred by fixed wing aircraft to Nanuk Polar Bear Lodge.
+You will then begin your flight to Nanuk Polar Bear Lodge.
 This exciting 60-minute flight takes you over Wapusk National Park as well as the historic York Factory.
-Keep a sharp eye en-route for wildlife including wolves, caribou and polar bears.
+Keep a sharp eye en-route for wildlife!

 Upon arrival, your hosts will provide a tour of the Lodge and get you settled into your room.
 A thorough orientation on travelling in polar bear country will be provided prior to any outings.
 Then it’s time to assemble your cameras, hard drives, and tripods and start shooting.
 Time permitting, we’ll head out for a shakedown hike.